Hacking-the-Cloud/hackingthe.cloud/content/aws/avoiding-detection/modify-guardduty-config.md

 ---
 ### Modify Cloudwatch events rule
 GuardDuty populates its findings to Cloudwatch Events on a 5 minute cadence.
-Modifying the Event pattern or Targets for an event  may reduce GuardDuty's ability to alert and auto-remediate findings, especially where the remediation is triggered in a member account; as GuardDuty administrator protections do not extend to the Cloudwatch events in the member account.
+Modifying the Event pattern or Targets for an event may reduce GuardDuty's ability to alert and trigger auto-remediation of findings, especially where the remediation is triggered in a member account - as GuardDuty administrator protections do not extend to the Cloudwatch events in the member account.

 !!!
 Note
 In a delegated or invitational admin GuardDuty architecture, cloudwatch events will still be created in the admin account.